 Such quantum eraser experiments mentioned by Dr. Alexander reveal an astonishing fact about how consciousness is the supreme factor in quantum physics.
 These experiments reveal how an experimenter is able to successfully chose and predict the random outcome of an event even after the outcome has already taken place.
 They prove how the outcome of such experiments – whether a photon of light is a wave or a particle – can be predicted after the fact by the experimenter making a random mental choice of the experiment’s outcome.
 In other words, the experimenter’s after the fact choice of the outcome actually determines the experiment’s outcome.
 These astonishing findings dramatically suggest the possibility of our choices made today may determine the outcome of the past.

-For these reasons and more, consciousness cannot be explained entirely as objective events experienced the brain.
+For these reasons and more, consciousness cannot be explained entirely as objective events experienced in the brain.
 Consciousness must also be explained in terms of the subjective events experienced in the brain.
 This leads to such questions as, “Why is there a personal, subjective component to experience?” and “Why aren’t we all philosophical zombies?”
 This “brain in a vat” argument shows how subjective experience cannot be reduced to the functional properties of physical processes in the brain.
 A complete definition of consciousness must include a component describing subjective, conscious experiences which have not been explained in materialistic terms.
 This brain in a vat argument is a contemporary version of the argument given in Plato’s Allegory of the Cave.

 The dream argument also applies to the subjective nature of NDEs and OBEs championed by Dr. Vernon Neppe, Director of the Pacific Neuropsychiatric Institute.
 In his paper, “Reality Begins with Consciousness: A Paradigm Shift that Works,” Neppe uses a hypothesis on the neurophysiological implications of parapsychology of: